A Polyamorous Formula That Works

 (For some background on polyamory, please read my article Love Like An Ocean: Diving Deep Into Polyamory.)

-My partner and I have been together for twelve years.
+My partner and I have been together for thirteen years.

 We first met July 2007, at a friend’s wedding.
 We are in a long-term, committed open relationship.
 We started our relationship open.
 We don’t live together – we keep our families, homes, and finances separate.
 We see each other about 2 or 3 times a week.
 We are open to countless possibilities when it comes to sharing intimacy with other people.
 We deeply enjoy and appreciate our non-traditional relationship.